4383/governance/goals/proposed/remove-eventlet.rst

    are already migrated, then all useless third parties requirements could be removed.

 #.
-Once all the Openstack migration would be done we would have to Plan the
+Once all the OpenStack migration would be done we would have to Plan the
-   retirement of Eventlet, or, at least, we would have to socialize the fact that we don't have anymore interest in continuing maintaining this library, so if the Openstack maintainers involved in Eventlet want to retire, then they would to socialize their departure.
-If someone else, outside of Openstack, volunteer to continue the Eventlet adventure, then, we would have to bequeath this project to him.
+   retirement of Eventlet, or, at least, we would have to socialize the fact that we don't have anymore interest in continuing maintaining this library, so if the OpenStack maintainers involved in Eventlet want to retire, then they would to socialize their departure.
+If someone else, outside of OpenStack, volunteer to continue the Eventlet adventure, then, we would have to bequeath this project to him.

 .. _how-to-migrate-our-deliverables: